shmick/TV_Stuff/README.md

 [channel_scan.sh](channel_scan.sh) - A utility to scan for ATSC channels on HDHomeRun ATSC devices ie: HDHR3 / HDHDR Dual / HDHR Plus/Extend

+Also available as a self contained Docker container [here](https://github.com/shmick/hdhomerun-scan)

 ###### Usage: 'channel_scan.sh -h' will display available options

 If no options are given, a full channel scan will be performed on the first available tuner found.